-If your toolchain or your Internal Developer Platform isn’t setup for ease of use and with the right level of abstraction, developers slow down.
-Overcomplicated or overly compliance heavy structures mean they either have to debug and make sense of the mess themselves or default to other colleagues to do this for them.
-This often results in them waiting or others being kept busy solving things for them.
+If your toolchain or your Internal Developer Platform (IDP) isn’t set up for ease of use and with the right level of abstraction, developers will slow down instead of getting more productive.
+Overcomplicated or overly compliant heavy structures mean they either have to debug and make sense of the mess themselves or default to other colleagues to do this for them.
+This often results in developers waiting for Ops, who are kept busy solving things for them.

-Low lead times and high rollout failure rates, ticket ops and frustrated developers is often the consequence.
+High lead times and high rollout failure rates, ticket ops, and frustrated developers are often the consequence.

-By introducing a workload specification such as Score you allow developers to express everything their workload requires to run in a single file per workload.
-Whatever they need is just a key-stroke away.
-Once the request “I need a database of type Postgres” is added to a Score file all that’s left to do is to send it with a git-push through the CI Pipelines.
-It will hit the Platform Orchestrator post-CI.
-The Orchestrator is like an operations colleague that never sleeps.
+By introducing a workload specification like Score, you allow developers to express everything their workload requires to run in a single file, per workload.
+Whatever they need is just a key stroke away.
+Once the request “I need a database of type Postgres” is added to a Score file, all that’s left to do is to send it with a git-push through the CI Pipelines.
+It’ll then hit the Platform Orchestrator post-CI.
+Think of the Orchestrator like an operations colleague that never sleeps.

 Self-service requires context

-Often the problem isn’t how to get something, it’s how to get the right context to take a decision.
+Often the problem isn’t how to get something e.g. a piece of infrastructure, it’s how to get the right context to make a decision.
 Why did my deployment fail?
 What S3 buckets am I currently connecting to?
 Where can I see the logs?
 Is this resource in a healthy state?
-Using the Orchestrator UI, API or CLI you can retrieve this information easily and in a structure that displays everything workload by workload and environment by environment.
+Using the Orchestrator UI, API, or CLI, you can retrieve this information easily and in a structure that displays everything workload by workload and environment by environment.

-The Platform Orchestrator generates app- and infrastructure configurations with every deployment.
-This means the platform is continuously standardizing your configurations and minimizes error rates.
-Dependencies for instance are automatically injected with every single git-push dynamically.
-Making sure they are up to date and the right horse for the right course.
-By reducing the maintainable surface area to only Score files as well as well as the default configurations the total number of maintainable files drops by up to 95%.
-This makes things less likely to fail or complicate testing, development and deployment.
+The Platform Orchestrator generates app and infrastructure configs with every deployment.
+This means a platform built with Humanitec is continuously standardizing your configs, minimizing error rates.
+Dependencies, for instance, are automatically injected with every single git-push dynamically, making sure they are up to date and the right horse for the right course.
+By reducing the maintainable surface area only to Score files and the default configs, the total number of maintainable files drops by up to 95%.
+This makes things less likely to fail or complicate testing, development, and deployment.

-It’s terrific to go fast, as long as you don’t break things.
-The Orchestrator is equipped with a robust RBAC feature that restricts access to default configurations, ensuring that only authorized personnel can make changes.
-RBAC also enables developers to move seamlessly up to pre-production environments but restricts access beyond that point.
-The secure abstractions and default configurations make it possible for security teams to test and validate resource configurations automatically while allowing for reuse.
+Going fast is awesome, as long as you don’t break things.
+The Orchestrator is equipped with a robust RBAC feature that restricts access to default configs, ensuring only authorized personnel can make changes.
+RBAC also enables developers to move seamlessly up to pre-production environments, but restricts access beyond that point.
+These secure abstractions and default configs make it possible for security teams to test and validate resource configs automatically while allowing for reuse.

 Get your workflow under control in no time

-After helping a large number of teams build their Internal Developer Platforms we started to identify common patterns.
-We have summarised our learnings in reference architecture tailored to your preferred cloud- or on-prem environment.
-Check them out, we hope they will do you good service!
+After helping a large number of teams build their Internal Developer Platforms, we started to identify common patterns.
+We’ve summarized our learnings in a reference architecture tailored to your preferred cloud or on-prem environment.
+Check them out, we hope you’ll find them useful!